-A final point worth emphasizing is the relation between the map lens combinator and the missing tree $\Omega$ .
-The put function of every other lens combinator only results in a put into the missing tree if the combinator itself is called on $\Omega$ .
-In the case of map l, calling its put function on some a and c where c is not the missing tree may result in the application of the put of l to $\Omega$ if a has some children that are not in c.
-In an earlier version of map, we dealt with missing children by providing a default concrete child tree, which would be used when no actual concrete tree was available.
+A final point of interest is the relation between map and the missing tree Ω .
+The putback function of every other lens combinator only results in a putback into the missing tree if the combinator itself is called on Ω .
+In the case of map l, calling its putback function on some a and c where c is not the missing tree may result in the application of the putback of l to Ω if a has some children that are not in c.
+In an earlier variant of map, we dealt with missing children by providing a default concrete child tree, which would be used when no actual concrete tree was available.
 However, we discovered that, in practice, it is often difficult to find a single default concrete tree that fits all possible abstract trees, particularly because of xfork (where different lenses are applied to different parts of the tree) and recursion (where the depth of a tree is unknown).
-We tried parameterizing this default concrete tree by the abstract tree and the lens, but noticed that most primitive lenses ignore the concrete tree when defining the put function, as enough information is available in the abstract tree.
-The natural choice for a concrete tree parameterized by a and l was thus $l \searrow (a, \Omega)$ , for some special tree $\Omega$ .
-The only lens for which the put function needs to be defined on $\Omega$ is const, as it is the only lens that discards information.
+We tried parameterizing this default concrete tree by the abstract tree and the lens, but noticed that most primitive lenses ignore the concrete tree when defining the putback function, as enough information is available in the abstract tree.
+The natural choice for a concrete tree parameterized by a and l was thus $l \setminus (a, \Omega)$, for some special tree Ω .
+The only lens for which the putback function needs to be defined on Ω is const, as it is the only lens that discards information.
 This led us to the present design, where only the const lens (and other lenses defined from it, such as focus) expects a default tree d.
 This approach is much more local than the others we tried, since one only needs to provide a default tree at the exact point where information is discarded.

-We now define the general form of map, parameterized on a total function from names to lenses.
+We now define a more general form of map that is parameterized on a total function from names to lenses.